Avoid Intubation with CPAP

 Oxygen therapy, during which the patient inhales oxygen without breathing support by means of a mask or nasal cannula, is possible with all WEINMANN medical ventilators.
 In the demand or pre-oxygenation function, oxygen is saved during inhalation, as the oxygen is exclusively administered during inhalation.

-In MEDUMAT Transport and MEDUMAT Standard², the following ventilation modes can be administered via the mask as non-invasive ventilation methods:
+On MEDUMAT Transport, MEDUMAT Standard² and MEDUVENT Standard, the following ventilation modes can be administered via the mask as non-invasive ventilation methods:

 CPAP (continuous positive airway pressure)